 It’s Budget Prep Time for Boards

-But, essentially, it’s as the name sounds; we’re looking at the big stuff that may need additional funds for maintenance and repair over the course of the next year, or a savings plan.
+But, essentially, it’s as the name sounds; we’re looking at the big stuff that may need additional funds for maintenance and repair over the next year, or needs a savings plan.

 Some examples of large-scale projects: